pschlo/priority-queue/README.md

 Instead of putting items in the heap directly, we store them together with their priority in more generic heap nodes.
 The heap then only acts on these nodes.

+For `ComparatorQueue`, the priority of an item is not given explicitly.
+The `key` field of a heap node is thus not used.
+We decided that a `ComparatorQueue` should always create new heap nodes with priority `-1` as a dummy value.

 ### Array heap
 To perform operations on a given node, the node's index in the internal array must be known.
 The typical array-based heap does not allow for quickly locating a node.
 Instead, to find a specific node, the entire array must be searched linearly, resulting in a `O(n)` runtime.
 This is not satisfactory, because even though basic operations like `insert`, `peekMin` and `extractMin` do not require locating arbitrary nodes, more advanced operations like `delete`, `updateKey` or checking if the heap contains a specific node do.